Cupertino High School: Service clubs

 Service clubs in Cupertino High encourages students to volunteer in the local community.
-Some clubs offer the President Volunteer Service Award for completing a required number of hours.
+Some clubs offer the President's Volunteer Service Award for completing a required number of hours.

 STEM clubs

 Stem clubs make up a large portion of all clubs on campus.
 Clubs usually focus on STEM concepts and partake in events.

 The Tino Math Club helps students in the AMC competitions.

 Language honor societies

 There is an honor society for each of the four languages offered in Cupertino High School.
 Students in the Honor Society usually host cultural events, volunteer, take national language exams, and encourage learning about foreign culture.

 Performing arts

 Marching band

 Cupertino High School has a marching band named Cupertino High School Proud Pioneer Marching Band.
 The band is currently led by Gilbert Iruegas.

 Cupertino High hosts the Tournament of Bands (TOB): an annual event where high school bands come together and compete.
 The event happens on the second Saturday of October annually.
 In 2021, Cupertino High hosted The 50th annual Tournament of Bands on Saturday, October 9, 2021.

 Other music programs include Concert Band, Symphonic Band, and Wind Ensemble.